avosalmon/slack2polly/README.md

 # slack2polly
-Get messages from Slack channel and speach it via Amazon Polly.
+Get messages from Slack channel and speak it via Amazon Polly.

 It works on Mac only.